 “It’s the highlight of the day, an enjoyment that brings back memories from people’s childhoods.
 It is not a time for counting calories.
 Good coffee paired with a homemade korvapuusti makes the world a better place.”

 Several places in Helsinki offer vegan variants of the korvapuusti, too.
-One of them is Bergga, a café located at the top of a hill in the Kallio neighbourhood.

 “The milk can be replaced with oat milk, or just plain water, and the butter with vegetable margarine,” says Arja Hopsu-Neuvonen of the Finnish home economics organisation Martat.
 Instead of brushing the top of the korvapuusti with egg mixture before baking, you can use a finish of melted margarine.